-We used IA for contouring of FRep [Song et al., 2018], [Mochizuki, 2004].
+IA is used for contouring of FRep [Song et al., 2018], [Mochizuki, 2004].
 However, using the IA approach with the adaptive subdivision algorithm has the drawbacks mentioned above.
-Thus, we decided to apply an improved version of IA, Affine Arithmetic (AA).
+Thus, the algorithm applies an improved version of IA, Affine Arithmetic (AA).
 Its main purpose is to improve the accuracy of the interval estimation in comparison to IA.